eliyya/type-routes/README.md

 })
 ```

-Or run the cli manually if you don't want to modify your `next.config.mjs` to update your app's paths.
+Or run the cli to update your app's paths manually if you don't want to modify your `next.config.mjs`.

 ```bash
 npx type-routes